cpske/ISP/Topics.md

 * In Java you can leave assertions in the final code.
 They can be enabled or disabled using the run-time `-ea` flag.
 You can even selectively enable assertions for some classes but not others!
   - If assertions are not enabled, the "assert" statements are skipped so there is no performance penalty.

-### 8. Logging

-Professional, production code usually has some form of logging.
-You can't just print to the console -- there may not even be a "console".

-### 9. Basics of Security

-Like logging, this is an important part of real code that student programmers tend not to think about.

-### 10. Deployment

-* How to deploy applications?
-* Creating a portable deployment.
-  - Docker for containers, or VM images.
-* Documenting build, dependences, and deployment.
-* Deploying to the "cloud".

 ### 11. Measuring Progress and Quality